-Term or Concept Definition spread over more than one packet.
-A PMU message may be comprised of multiple synchrophasor signal samples.
-Data stream A coherent sequence of data packets (usually comprising a signal or signal set) being transported on a continual basis at a more or less uniform rate Protocol (communication) A communication protocol is a system of rules that allow two or more entities of a communications system to exchange information via any kind of variation of a physical quantity.
+Term or Concept Definition Data Stream A coherent sequence of data packets (usually comprising a signal or signal set) Protocol (Communication) being transported on a continual basis at a more or less uniform rate A communication protocol is a system of rules that allow two or more entities of a communications system to exchange information via any kind of variation of a physical quantity.
 Generally, a suite of protocols is used to enable communication; such a suite may be represented as a stack.
 While some people want to consider certain protocols as communication protocols and others as application protocols, such a distinction is handled in a more sophisticated way using stacking via models like the Open Systems Interconnection Model, which uses seven layers (application, presentation, session, transport, network, data link, physical) to represent protocol stacks, with the top layer being where the Application level protocol is represented.
 In this manner, one may merely refer to the layer or layers at which a particular protocol operates.
 Another version of this approach is the IP model, which has four abstraction layers (application, transport internet link) plus the physical layer.
 Thus an application protocol is just one of a stack of communications protocols comprising a protocol suite.